Physics of Baseball

 q is also called the apparent coefficient of restitution or ACOR. q varies from about zero near the tip of the bat to about 0.2 or 0.3 further along the barrel, and needs to be measured for any given bat since it is usually too hard to calculate.
 So,

-2. If the ball is at rest (as in a tennis serve) then
+2. If the ball is at rest (when striking a ball off a T ) then

 3. If the bat approaches a ball incident at speed vin then